Automattic/wp-calypso/client/components/select-dropdown/README.md

 Used to determine whether the select dropdown is in a disabled state.
 When disabled it will not respond to interaction and will render to appear disabled.

+`ariaLabel`

+Optional dropdown header label that can be used to improve the accessibility for screen readers.

 #### Dropdown Item

 `selected`